NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

         - [Hypertext Transfer Protocol (HTTP) - Article](https://www.extrahop.com/resources/protocols/http/) -
           ExtraHop
     - 1.D Why Backend?
+        - Why do you want to learn backend development?
+          What value does it add?
+          What problems does it solve?
+          These are all questions you should ask yourself before you start learning backend development.
         - 1.DA Role of a Backend Developer
+            - What does a backend developer do?
+              What are their responsibilities?
             - [Backend Development explained in 2 minutes - Video](https://www.youtube.com/watch?v=cbSrsYiRamo) -
               mayuko
             - [What does a back-end developer do? - Article](https://business.linkedin.com/talent-solutions/resources/how-to-hire-guides/back-end-developer/job-description#:~:text=Backend%20developer%20responsibilities%20include%20creating,taking%20place%20behind%20the%20scenes.) -
               LinkedIn
         - 1.DB Common Backend Technologies
+            - What technologies do backend developers use?
+              What skills do they need?
             - A list of things that are commonly used in backend development.
               And most of what you'll be learning in this roadmap.
             - Languages & Frameworks